How to build resilience

 Develop positive coping mechanisms

-Try to develop coping mechanisms that support you while you do the difficult work of addressing the root cause of difficulties.
+Try to develop coping mechanisms that support you while you do the work of addressing the cause of difficulties.
 It’s not always easy but in the long term it can be more helpful to engage with difficult emotions rather than attempting to numb or suppress them.
 Similarly, it can help to reflect on situations rather than reacting to them immediately.

 If you’re feeling anxious about something, you might be tempted to distract yourself with binge-watching TV shows or scrolling through social media posts.
-Next time, try to explore and understand the emotion more deeply.
+Instead, try to explore and understand the emotion more deeply.
 Often, our emotions can signal underlying challenges that need to be addressed.
 If your anxiety is due to a conflict with a friend, consider having an open conversation with them about your feelings.
 If you’re uncertain about a future decision, consider writing down your thoughts and concerns.
 Creating a plan can help with exploring your options and seeking advice from trusted people.

 Practise self-care